aminalhazwani/teaching.aminalhazwani.com/_posts/2016-03-22-css-layouts-one.markdown

 ### Add menu

-In order to add a menu to our portfolio website we could use the `<nav>` tag to list all the avaiable pages.
+In order to add a menu to our portfolio website we could use the `<nav>` tag to list all the available pages.

 ```html
 <body>